Update: SSHRC Online System

 - other changes to the operating budget, such as new initiatives or technical adjustments later in the fiscal year; and

-- the duration and extent of the COVID-19 pandemic and its impact on SSHRC’s financial results in future periods.
+- the extent of the COVID-19 pandemic and its impact on SSHRC’s financial results in future periods.

 After the Departmental Plan is tabled in Parliament, SSHRC will not be updating the forecasts for any changes in financial resources made in ensuing supplementary estimates.
 Variances will be explained in the Departmental Results Report.